kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 #.
 Transfer 10 uL of compound from first microcentrifuge tube to second microcentrifuge tube.
 Mix well by pipette repeatedly.
 #.
 Repeat the process up to the last tube.

-*
+*Inhition assay*

 #.
-Prepare a 384 black well plate.
-Label the wells to be used correctly on the lid.
+Label the wells to be used correctly on the lid of a 384 well black plate.
 #.
 Thaw protease from -80 C.
 #.
 Add correct amount of buffer into each well.
 #.
 Add correct amount of protease into each well.